 The deal: Sat, Sun noon–4pm; $27 three-course menu, $18 unlimited drinks.

 Planta raises the bar on unlimited brunch booze.
 David Grutman’s glitzy vegan spot in the South of Fifth neighborhood doesn’t do mimosas.
 Instead, the bottomless drink here is a cold-pressed margarita with Avíon tequila.
 Feeling the Mexican theme?
 Get the satisfying vegan queso dip (the cheese is made from root vegetables) to start.

 The deal: Sat, Sun 11am–3pm; $35 unlimited margaritas.

-Brunch is your affordable in at Daniel Boulud’s upscale Mediterranean restaurant—and it includes drinks.
+Brunch is your affordable alternative at Daniel Boulud’s upscale Mediterranean restaurant—and it includes drinks.
 The prix-fixe experience features your choice of appetizer, main and dessert plus all the cocktails you can drink within two hours.
 This being a Boulud establishment, there’s no chance you’re getting a basic mimosa.
 Pick from gin-based spritzes and refreshing rum-based cocktails like the Old Cuban—a riff on a classic mojito.

 The deal: Sun 11am–3pm; $55 three-course menu with cocktails.

 The only restaurant in the Prime family that won’t break the bank, especially at brunch.
 Choose an egg dish for your entrée and make your way to the large buffet for starters, seafood and sweets.
 Plus, brunch comes with bottomless mimosas, bellinis, prosecco and Bloody Marys too.
 Were you dining at Prime on a regular night, the $63 price would barely cover tip.